booleanapp/docs/pages/overview/send_surveys.md

 ## Unsubscribes

-A user can opt to stop receiving surveys from all surveys of an account by clicking unsubscribe link in the email.
-You can also unsubscribe users from specific surveys in your account through the [/unsubscribes](/docs/v1_unsubscribes.html) endpoint in API.
+Recipients can opt-out of receiving surveys from an account by clicking unsubscribe link in footer of email.
+They can also opt-out of Boolean surveys completely using the opt-out form in our website.
+You can unsubscribe recipients from specific surveys in your account using the [API](/docs/v1_unsubscribes.html).

 ## Send limits